Mirasaki/discord.js-bot-framework/tutorial/2AddingCommands.md

   // Command Cooldown
   cooldown: {
-    usages: 1,                  /* Optional | Default = false | Throttle a command, this example allows 1 usage in 5 seconds */
+    usages: 1,                  /* Optional | Default = 1 usage in 2 seconds | Throttle a command, this example allows 1 usage in 5 seconds */
     duration: 5                 /* Use { usages: 5, duration: 600 } to allow someone to use this command 5 times every 10 minutes */
   },